Should I Lose Weight Before Building Muscle? Quick Summary

 Muscle Loss During Weight Loss

 As I already mentioned, when it comes to weight loss, there's a risk of losing not only fat, but also muscle mass.
-This can be counterproductive if your goal is centered around building muscle.
+This can be counterproductive if your goal is centered on building muscle.

 You can always gain muscle back, but this is something to keep in mind.
 If building muscle is more important than fat loss to you, then go after that first.